+- a.
+Individual Initial Certification

-(1) For certification expiring more than one year after application date \$100.00 (2) For certification expiring less than one year after application date \$ 50.00 d.
-3. Government Agency Initial Certification
+- (1) For certification expiring more than one year after application date \$100.00 (2) For certification expiring less than one year after application date \$50.00

+- b.
+Fingerprint Application Processing Fee

 (Rate as set by Arizona law and subject to change.)